 NACA's comprehensive homeownership programs, extraordinary mortgage product and confrontational community advocacy approach have set the national standard for effective neighborhood stabilization programs.
-To appreciate NACA's tremendous achievements, it's important to understand NACA's development over more than thirty years.
+It's important to understand NACA's development over more than thirty years to be able to appreciate NACA's tremendous achievements.